carbon-language/carbon-lang/docs/design/variadics.md

 a[:2:] += x[:2:] * y[:2:];
 ```

-Here we are using `[::]` as a hypothetical pack indexing operator for purposes
+Here we are using `[:N:]` as a hypothetical pack indexing operator for purposes
 of illustration; packs cannot actually be indexed in Carbon code.

+> **Future work:** We're open to eventually adding indexing of variadics,
+> but that remains future work and will need its own proposal.

 `...and` and `...or` behave like chains of the corresponding boolean operator,
 so `...and F(each x, each y)` behaves like